 Long-term care insurance is a good option for middle-income families, as well as wealthier families, who want to preserve their savings or assets for family.
 The decision about whether or not to purchase long-term care insurance is a big one.
 If you do, ultimately it can give you peace of mind, knowing you will have the freedom to choose where you want to receive care and the ability to receive the services you need.

-Thomas Ferrara is the founder and CEO of Future Value Associates, a financial advisory firm in Pound Ridge, New York, and a member of the board of directors of United Hebrew of New Rochelle.
+Thomas Ferrara is the founder and CEO of Future Value Associates, a financial advisory firm in Pound Ridge, New York.
 Sarah Becker, president of Future Value Associates, also contributed to this post.